Safiya-Ahmed/cognizant-digital-nurture-6398758/week7/officespacerentalapp/README.md

 JSX elements are rendered to the actual DOM using the ReactDOM.render() method.
 For example, ReactDOM.render(<App />, document.getElementById('root')) mounts the App component onto a real DOM node with the ID root.

 I can embed JavaScript expressions inside JSX using curly braces {}.
 This lets me dynamically display values or perform logic.
-For example, <p>{username}</p> will output the value of the username variable.

 Inline CSS in JSX is applied using the style attribute, which takes a JavaScript object with camelCase property names.